Economics Terms A-Z

 A ceteris paribus approach thus typically involves partial equilibrium rather than general equilibrium analysis and focuses on the short term rather than the medium or longer term.
 While this may not seem satisfactory from a practitioner perspective, there is an advantage to simplifying the world through ceteris-paribus modelling: it allows the analyst to concentrate on one mechanism at a time and to try to understand and explain causal relationships.
 As long as the economic analyst is careful not to overstate claims, a ceteris-paribus analysis often offers more insight than do ambitious attempts to explain everything that is happening at once throughout the whole economy.

 The philosopher and economist Daniel Hausman provides a critical account of deductivism in economics and how ceteris paribus has been (mis)used by economists over the years in “Economic Methodology in a Nutshell” (Journal of Economic Perspectives, 1989).

 Good to know

 Although the real world is generally too messy to test economic theories that rely on ceteris-paribus assumptions, there are ways to get around this.
-Behavioural economists design experiments that essentially create ceteris paribus within a controlled laboratory setting.
+Behavioral economists design experiments that essentially create ceteris paribus conditions within a controlled laboratory setting.
 Participants in the experiments are asked to make decisions under certain conditions.
 The experimenter is then able to isolate the direct effects of policy changes by altering one condition at a time while holding all else equal: ceteris paribus!